Matt-The-Coder/StockPriceChecker/README.md

 # React + TypeScript + Vite

+To run the following app, clone this github repository.

+Go to the following root folder.

+Open the terminal, enter the following:
+-yarn install
+-yarn dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: